 About Smithfield Foods:

 Headquartered in Smithfield, Va. since 1936, Smithfield Foods, Inc. is an American food company with agricultural roots and a global reach.
-Our 43,000 U.S. team members and 16,000 European employees are dedicated to producing "Good food.
-Responsibly.®" and have made us one of the world's leading vertically integrated protein companies.
-We have pioneered sustainability standards for more than two decades, including our industry-leading commitments to become carbon negative in U.S. company-owned operations and reduce GHG emissions 30 percent across our entire U.S. value chain by 2030.
-We believe in the power of protein to end food insecurity and have donated hundreds of millions of food servings to our neighbors in need.
+With more than 60,000 jobs globally, we are dedicated to producing "Good food.
+Responsibly®" and serve as one of the world's leading vertically integrated protein companies.
+We have pioneered sustainability standards for more than two decades, including our industry-leading commitments to become carbon negative in our U.S. company-owned operations and reduce GHG emissions 30 percent across our entire U.S. value chain by 2030.
+We believe in the power of protein to end food insecurity and have donated hundreds of millions of food servings to our communities.
 Smithfield boasts a portfolio of high-quality iconic brands, such as Smithfield®, Eckrich® and Nathan's Famous®, among many others.
-For more information, visit , and connect with us on , , and .
+For more information, visit www.smithfieldfoods.com, and connect with us on Facebook, Twitter, LinkedIn and Instagram.

 Smithfield is an equal opportunity employer committed to workplace diversity.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, national origin, age, gender identity, protected veterans status, status as a disabled individual or any other protected group status or non-job characteristic as directed by law.